hnln9063/GFG_POTD/Aug 14 2025 - Count Reverse Pairs.md

 (0, 3), arr[0] = 5, arr[3] = 2, 5 > 2*2
 (0, 4), arr[0] = 5, arr[4] = 2, 5 > 2*2
 ```

-## Approach

-- Sort the prices array in non-decreasing order.
-- Minimum Cost:
-  - Use two pointers: left at the start (cheapest), right at the end (costliest).
-  - While left ≤ right:
-    - Pay prices[left] (buy the cheapest available).
-    - Increment left by 1.
-    - Decrement right by k (take up to k most expensive remaining for free).
-- Maximum Cost:
-  - Reset pointers: left at start, right at end.
-  - While left ≤ right:
-    - Pay prices[right] (buy the most expensive available).
-    - Decrement right by 1.
-    - Increment left by k (take up to k cheapest remaining for free).
-- Return [minCost, maxCost].

 ## Java Solution
 ```java